NM-TAFE/civ-ipriot-in-class-demos/README.md

-# civ-ipriot-in-class-demos
+# In class demnstrations: Semester 1, 2023

-In class demonstration for Wednesday afternoon class, Northbridge.
+Code that is developed in class will be uploaded here.